 2.6.
-Spectral Indices: D_n4000 and $H\delta$
+Spectral indices: $D_n 4000 \& H\delta$

-In this paper we use measurements of D_n4000 as a proxy for luminosity-weighted age (see also Balogh et al. 1999; Chauke et al. 2018; Wu et al. 2018b) and the strength of H δ in absorption (in Å) as a proxy for an intense "recent" burst (<1 Gyr).
-In this paper, H δ is measured as the H δ_A index (e.g., Worthey & Ottaviani 1997; Balogh et al. 1999) and corrected for emission (see, e.g., Wu et al. 2018b).
+In this paper we use measurements of $D_n4000$ as a proxy for luminosity-weighted age (see also Balogh et al. 1999; Wu et al. 2018a; Chauke et al. 2018) and the strength of H $\delta$ in absorption (in Å) as a proxy for an intense "recent" burst (< 1 Gyr).
+In this paper, H $\delta$ is measured as the H $\delta_A$ index (e.g. Worthey & Ottaviani 1997; Balogh et al. 1999) and corrected for emission (see e.g. Wu et al. 2018a).
 We will focus on directly observed trends and interpret them in this context.
-Nevertheless, it is important to note caveats on the potential role of metallicity (see, e.g., Paulino-Afonso et al. 2020) and dust (particularly for star-forming galaxies; see, e.g., MacArthur 2005) in setting D_n4000 .
+Nevertheless, it is important to note caveats on the potential role of metallicity (see e.g. Paulino-Afonso et al. 2020) and dust (particularly for star-forming galaxies, see e.g. MacArthur 2005) in setting $D_n4000$ .

-Full details of the measurements can be found in Wu et al. (2018b) and also in Bezanson et al. (2018).
-Briefly, spectral indices are obtained by first modeling the emission lines using the Penalized Pixel-Fitting (pPXF) Python routine (Cappellari & Emsellem 2004; Cappellari 2017).
-We then subtract the model fits from the observed spectra (see, e.g., Bezanson et al. 2018) taking into account their velocity dispersions (see also Kuntschner 2004), before measuring indices.
+Full details of the measurements can be found in Wu et al. (2018a) and also in Bezanson et al. (2018b).
+Briefly, spectral indices are obtained by first modelling the emission lines using the Penalized Pixel-Fitting (pPXF) Python routine (Cappellari & Emsellem 2004; Cappellari 2017).
+We then subtract the model fits from the observed spectra (see e.g. Bezanson et al. 2018b) taking into account their velocity dispersions (see also Kuntschner 2004), before measuring indices.
 To estimate the uncertainties, we take into account both the formal uncertainties based on the noise spectra but we also explore duplicate spectra with S/N > 5.
-As reported in Wu et al. (2021), the uncertainties of D_n4000 and $H\delta_A$ from the noise spectra are underestimated by 1.3 and 2.0 times, respectively, and the real typical uncertainties should be ~0.03 and ~0.55 Å, respectively.
+As reported in Wu et al. (2021), the uncertainties of $D_n4000$ and $H\delta_A$ from the noise spectra are underestimated by 1.3 and 2.0 times, respectively, and the real typical uncertainties should be $\sim 0.03$ and $\sim 0.55$ Å, respectively.

 2.7.
-Quantifying the Stellar Mass and Environmental Correlations using Partial Correlations

-Throughout this work, we quantify the correlation between D_n4000 and $H\delta$ on stellar mass and environmental overdensity by exploring partial correlations (e.g., Bait et al. 2017;
+Quantifying the stellar mass and environmental correlations using partial correlations

-Bluck et al. 2019).
-This method allows us to identify which property (stellar mass and/or environment) is most strongly correlated with $D_n 4000$ and H δ by taking away the effect of the other property.
-This is particularly important due to stellar mass and environment being intrinsically correlated (see Section 2.4).
-In order to make sure that this specific analysis is as unbiased as possible, we obtain partial correlations with subsamples of stellar mass of $>10^{10.5} M{\odot}$.
-We will report on the correlation strength (r), its 95% confidence interval (C.I.) and identify a partial correlation as significant when r is clearly above 0 within the 95% confidence interval; see Tables 3 and 4.
-In order to visualise the results, we will also show them as arrows that point toward the direction in the Stellar Mass-Environment space in which $D_n 4000$ and $H\delta$ are found to change; gray arrows allow us to visualise the 95% confidence intervals (see, e.g., Figure 5).
-While the partial correlation coefficients do not capture the full 2D information of the stellar-mass-versus-environment plane, they enable us to assess the statistical significance of the global trends.
+Throughout this work, we quantify the correlation between $D_n 4000$ and $H\delta$ on stellar mass and environmental over-density by exploring partial correlations(e.g. Bait et al. 2017; Bluck et al. 2019).
+This method allows us to identify which property (stellar mass and/or environment) is most strongly correlated with $D_n 4000$ and $H\delta$ by taking away the effect of the other property.
+This is particularly important due to stellar mass and environment being intrinsically correlated (see §2.4).
+In order to make sure that this specific analysis is as unbiased as possible, we obtain partial correlations with sub-samples of stellar mass of $> 10^{10.5} \,\mathrm{M}{\odot}$ .
+We will report on the correlation strength (r), its 95% confidence interval (C.I.) and identify a partial correlation as significant when ris clearly above 0 within the 95% confidence interval; see Tables 3 and 4.
+In order to visualise the results, we will also show them as arrows which point towards the direction in the Stellar Mass-Environment space in which $D_n 4000$ and $H\delta$ are found to change; grey arrows allow us to visualise the 95% confidence intervals (see e.g. Figure 5).
+While the partial correlation coefficients do not capture the full 2-d information of the stellarmass vs environment plane, they enable us to assess the statistical significance of the global trends.

-3. Results
+3. RESULTS

 3.1.
-The Dependence of the Quenched Fraction on the Environment and Stellar Mass
+The dependence of the quenched fraction on the environment and stellar mass